 Includes Limonius spp. and Agriotes spp.

-Pest description and crop damage Wireworms are the most important soil-dwelling pests infesting crops in the Pacific Northwest.
-The adults, known as click beetles (Elateridae family), do little or no damage.
+Pest description and crop damage Wireworms are the most important soil-dwelling pests infesting crops in the PNW.
+The adults, known as click beetles (Elateridae family) feed on flowers but do little or no damage to the crop.
 The larval or immature stages cause major damage to seedlings and the underground portions of many annual crops.
 The larvae are shiny white at first, but later become straw color or light brown.
 They look wiry and are about 1 inch long when mature.

-No crop is immune to attack by wireworms, but these pests are most destructive on beans, corn, grain, potatoes, and other annual crops.
+No crop is immune to attack by wireworms, but these pests are most destructive on beans, corn, grain, watermelons, and other annual crops.
 In potatoes, serious damage results from wireworms tunneling in tubers during feeding.
-Wireworms damage seed potato after planting, and developing tubers later.
+Wireworms damage seed potato after planting and developing tubers later.
 Wireworm damage most often is characterized by holes bored directly into the tubers.
 These holes frequently are healed over, indicating that damage occurred sometime before harvest.
 Processors have a very low tolerance for wireworm damage and zero tolerance for wireworms in raw product.
+Damage is commonly confused with tuberworm damage.

 Biology and life history Depending on species, wireworms may require two to six years to mature.
 They overwinter 12 to 24 inches deep in the soil and return near the surface in spring to resume feeding.
 Mature larvae pupate in the soil, developing into adults that will remain in the soil until the following spring, when they emerge, mate, and lay eggs.
 Because the female beetles fly very little, infestations do not spread rapidly from field to field.